fox769/CSCI133Labs/Lab_04/README.md

 	}
 >

+When calling the funcation with:

+>
+	cout << endl << c(5,4)

-With this for loop it repeats, but without it, at the end it outputs 6295680 for some reason.
+It works, but with this loop it repeats, but without it, at the end it outputs 6295680 for some reason.

 I assume there is an overflow error but I don't know why.